Dr Sean Mcginty

-Our work is currently focussed on transforming the performance of medical implants; refining and improving the costly drug development process; and better understanding heart disease and intervention.
-We adopt a highly multi-disciplinary approach and work closely with local and international experimentalists, clinicians and industry.
+My work is currently focussed on transforming the performance of medical implants; refining and improving the costly drug development process; and better understanding heart disease and intervention.

-We are particularly interested in modelling implants which deliver drugs/therapeutics, to assist with device design and to help devise optimisation strategies for controlled release.
-We have strong expertise in coronary drug-eluting stents (DES) and our models have recently been used to inform the design of a novel DES.
-We are founder members of the European Special Interest Group StentSIG, which is supported by the European Consortium for Mathematics in Industry (ECMI).
-Additionally, we recently acted as Guest Editor on the Feb 2016 Annals of Biomedical Engineering Special Issue "Medical Stents: State of the Art and Future Directions"
+I am particularly interested in modelling implants which deliver drugs/therapeutics, to assist with device design and to help devise optimisation strategies for controlled release.
+I have strong expertise in coronary drug-eluting stents (DES) and my models have recently been used to inform the design of a novel DES.
+I am a founder member and co-director of the European Special Interest Group StentSIG, which is supported by the European Consortium for Mathematics in Industry (ECMI).
+Additionally, I recently acted as Guest Editor on the Feb 2016 Annals of Biomedical Engineering Special Issue "Medical Stents: State of the Art and Future Directions"

 I have a strong interest in drug delivery generally, which in addition to stents includes applications such as orthopaedic implants, transdermal patches, therapeutic contact lenses and oral delivery.

 Flow and mass transport

 I am modelling flows and mass transport in a number of biological applications, including advanced cell culture systems for toxicity testing and cardiovascular disease and intervention.

 Research Impact, Knowledge Exchange and Public Engagement

-We have a track record of collaborating with companies and clinicians to ensure that our work remains relevant and is driven by need.
-In addition, we engage with the general public to inspire the next generation of scientists and to showcase the value of our work.
+I have a track record of collaborating with companies and clinicians to ensure that my work remains relevant and is driven by need.
+In addition, I engage with the general public to inspire the next generation of scientists and to showcase the value of my work.

-I am very keen to hear from excellent students who wish to study for a PhD in my group.
+I am very keen to hear from excellent students who wish to study for a PhD with me.
 Enquiries are warmly welcomed, although prospective students should investigate potential funding and/or scholarships (if required) before getting in touch.

 • EPSRC GCF ISF (2016-2017), Improved modelling for the design of optimized next generation drug-eluting stents